CityOfZion/neo-boa/README.md

 ## Usage

-The compiler may be used like the following
+The compiler may be used like in the following example:

 ```
 from boa.compiler import Compiler